 * Oscars red carpet is world's biggest celebrity showcase

-* Vampire facelifts, diamond nail varnish among zany products
+* Vampire facelifts, diamond nail varnish among zany

 * Academy Awards ceremony takes place Feb.
 24

 LOS ANGELES, Feb 17 Hollywood stars wanting to